 Some say the discovery of Haumea corresponds to awakening planetary ecological consciousness and a renewed interest in other non-Western cultures’ more life-sustaining world views.

 In deciding on a name for my work, I wanted to express a strong symbol for the life-giving power and creativity of Earth.
 Haumea as Earth Mother is creative, caring and fiery – the very qualities we will need to develop to create the better world we know is possible.
-As citizens of the Earth we all have the potential to embody Haumea.
+As citizens of Earth, we all have the potential to embody Haumea.

 Haumea summons me as I’m from Aotearoa New Zealand, a nation of islands that arises in the Pacific Ocean and first settled by sea-faring Polynesians and then European settlers.
 In Aotearoa New Zealand Maori creation stories Haumea is god of wild vegetable foods.
 Haumia is also a child of Ranginui (Sky father) and Papa tuanuku (Earth mother).

 I am fortunate to have dual citizenship with both Aotearoa New Zealand and Ireland.
 Leaving in 1875 when Irish people were struggling after harsh periods of famine, my Irish Great grandmother gave birth to my paternal grandfather at sea, on the long voyage from Ireland to Aotearoa New Zealand.

 I also chose a symbol from Aotearoa New Zealand for my logo.
 The ‘koru‘ – the iconic swirling symbol represented a frond of the silver tree fern un-spiralling as it grows, is the Māori word for ‘loop’ and represents growth, strength and peace.

 All Aotearoa New Zealand children draw the koru and you see it everywhere there (our famous rugby All Blacks’ symbol is the same Silver Tree fern).
 My Irish friends, however, think my logo is Celtic inspired – I love how such a symbol speaks universally of growth and potential.
 My logo had to be green of course, since I live in Ireland now and for the work I do.